Long-time asymptotics and stability for the sine-Gordon equation: Introduction

 \subsection{Organization of the paper}

 From Section \ref{sec: d-i} to Section \ref{sec:summary}, we set up the inverse scattering formalism for the sine-Gordon equation and perform the nonlinear steepest descent to compute the long-time asymptotics.
-In Section \ref{sec:stability}, we analyze the asymptotic stabilty of the sine-Gordon equation in weighted energy spaces.
+In Section \ref{sec:stability}, we analyze the asymptotic stability of multi-soliton solutions to the sine-Gordon equation in weighted energy spaces.
+When the weights are not enough, counterexamples to the asymptotic stability are also discussed.